 Basic direction of health financing system

-Since 1991, after gaining independence, Georgia tried diverse ways to improve health system financing (Table 2).
+Since 1991, after gaining independence, Georgia tried diverse ways to improve health system financing.
 Till 1995 health care system in Georgia was based on Soviet Semashko model.
 The first dramatic change was implemented in 1995, when the central budget line-item financing system was supplemented by state financing of priority health and medical programs.

 In 1995-1997, the budget transfers were complemented with additional sources of the financing: the mandatory health insurance contributions (employer and the employee mandatory contribution - 3% and 1% respectively), funds allocated for Healthcare from the territorial budgets, official co-payment for medical services, which could not be financed by the state programs.